Azure/data-api-builder/docs/internals/README.md

 4. Select **Build Solution** (Do not select rebuild, as any changes to configuration files may not be reflected in the build folder.)
 5. Start runtime

+#### Local Development

+For local development, the required config files can be generated along with the build.

+1. The **ConfigGenerators** directory contains the DAB commands for each database type.
+2. Update the **connection-string** property of the **init** command.
+3. Execute the command `dotnet build -p:generateConfigFiles=true`.
+This builds the project and generates the config files.
+4. The runtime can be run using the above mentioned steps.
+5. After performing the code changes, the build can be performed using one of the two ways.

 #### Which configuration file is used?

-1. Hawaii runtime determines the name of the configuration file based on environment values, following the same behavior offered by ASP.NET Core for the `appsettings.json` file.
+1. DAB runtime determines the name of the configuration file based on environment values, following the same behavior offered by ASP.NET Core for the `appsettings.json` file.
 It expects the configuration file in the same directory as the runtime.

 2. The precedence followed is in the following order from high to low: